ROCm/hipfort/docs/tutorials/rocrand-examples.rst

 both explicitly.

 Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
-The Fortran 2008 sources live in ``test/f2008/rocrand`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/rocrand``.
+The Fortran 2008 version of each program lives in ``test/f2008/rocrand``, and the equivalent Fortran 2003 version, which uses ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, lives in ``test/f2003/rocrand``.

 hipRAND offers the same functionality through an API that follows cuRAND; see the :doc:`hipRAND examples <hiprand-examples>`.

-The page is organised by generator, because that is the one choice a program makes up front.
+The page is organized by generator, because that is the one choice a program makes up front.
 Each section shows one worked example and names the sibling programs that pair the same generator with the other distributions.